Incentivizing Collaboration for Detection of Credential Database Breaches: Attacker Model

 \subsection{Attacker Threat Model}

-The attacker who breaches a site \targetSite's password database and stuffs these credentials elsewhere is rationally motivated, in terms of wanting to harvest as many accounts as possible at \targetSite while dodging \targetSite's monitoring efforts.
-Sites---in particular, \targetSite itself, despite having its credential database stolen---continue to behave as assumed in \cref{sec:auction:model} and, in particular, follow \prop bidding.
-This threat model characterizes common practice while also highlighting the difficulty of \textit{detecting} the passive breach of the database, since, say, behavioral modifications to \targetSite would provide additional features by which \targetSite's administrators might detect the breach had occurred.
+The attacker who breaches a site \targetSite's password database and stuffs these credentials elsewhere is rationally motivated, seeking to harvest as many accounts as possible at \targetSite while dodging \targetSite's monitoring efforts.
+Sites---in particular, \targetSite, despite having its credential database stolen---continue to behave as assumed in \cref{sec:auction:model} and, in particular, follow \prop bidding.
+This threat model characterizes common practice while also focusing on the challenge of \textit{detecting} the passive breach of the database.
+If, instead, we allowed the attacker to actively corrupt \targetSite to behave differently (in our algorithm or elsewhere), then this would provide additional features by which \targetSite's administrators might detect the breach had occurred.
+So, we do not consider Byzantine behaviors here.